Our recommended travel essentials

 Smart, Light, and Ready for Anything: The Ultimate Essentials for Every Backpacker’s Journey

 Access to clean drinking water is a fundamental need while backpacking.
 In many countries, tap water isn't safe to drink, and bottled water can be expensive and environmentally harmful.
-A good water purifier ensures you stay hydrated while avoiding illnesses like traveler’s diarrhea, giardia, or E. coli contamination.
+A good water purifier ensures you stay hydrated while avoiding illnesses like traveller’s diarrhoea or E-coli contamination.

 ❌ Increased costs of buying bottled water